gabrielmaximo/MyResume/README.md

 ## :computer: Experience

 ### [Zup Innovation Technologies](https://www.zup.com.br/)
-* Trainee Backend Developer with **Kotlin** (January 2020 - Currently)
+* Backend Developer with **Kotlin** (January 2020 - Currently)
 * **description:**
    * In search of new challenges, I joined as an intern at Zup to learn and grow from more experienced developers.
+After 6 months I was promoted and today I work as a junior backend developer under an open source framework called as beagle.
 Here I work not only with the kotlin language, but also with several backend stacks that bring me a mammoth maturity.
 In addition, I work with scrum methodologies, unit and integration testing, code review and more ...

 ### [CroSoften](https://crosoften.com/)
 * Junior Backend Developer with **JavaScript** (September 2019 - December 2019)
 * **description:**
-   * I worked as a backend developer, building REST APIs using javascript (Node.js) with the express.js and adonis.js frameworks.
+   * I worked as a backend developer, building REST APIs using node.js with the express.js and adonis.js frameworks.
 In this role, I developed all the application code by myself and was also responsible for building all design standards, architecture (MVC), and database models.

 ## :books: Knowledges